david-sullivan/box2dCamera/README.md

 If you have any suggestions, please let me know.

 I have tried using similar code with streaming video, and it always quits after a few minutes.
 I would love to figure that out.

+Getting back to this after a while, i realized that triangulating the contours was an uneccesary step.
+Also i found a couple of examples (like this https://www.youtube.com/watch?v=d3URBJLciEw by Lewis Lepton) that turned the opencv contour into a box2d polyline.
+Much better and dependable  performance.